NotePlan/plugins/jgclark.Reviews/README.md

 ...
 ```

+The first hashtag on the line defines its type, so as well as `#project`, `#area` you could have a `#goal` or whatever makes most sense for you.
+NB: If you also add the `#paused` tag to the metadata line, then that stops that note from being included in active reviews, but will show up in the lists.

 ## Reviewing Projects and/or Areas
 Use the 'Hashtags to review' setting to control which notes are included in the review lists:
 - If this setting is empty, then it will include all notes for review that include a `@review(...)` string.